-Aims: The expansion of the female population in the society and the high prevalence of Musculoskeletal Disorders (MSDs) is a significant issue because these disorders directly affect the quality of life and lead to a inability and also an increase in individual and social costs.
-Therefore, the present study was conducted with the aim of explaining the predictors related to MSDs in women who are housewives.
+Aims: The expansion of the female population in society and the high prevalence of Musculoskeletal Disorders (MSDs) a significant issues because these disorders directly affect the quality of life and lead to an inability and also an increase in individual and social costs.
+Therefore, the present study was conducted to explain the predictors related to MSDs in women who are housewives.

 Method and Materials: The present qualitative study was conducted among the housewives of Akbar Abad city in Fars province of Iran.
 This study was conducted in 2020 using the method of conventional content analysis and using the purposeful sampling method in a semi-structured way.
 Informed consent was obtained from the participants.
-The inclusion criteria included married women who were housewives and had musculoskeletal pain in one or more areas of their body.
+The inclusion criteria included married women who were housewives and had musculoskeletal pain in one or more areas of their bodies.